 Unlike with beach hotels that are crammed in next to each other in nearby Clearwater Beach, there’s plenty of room to breathe at this waterfront property.
 Lawns and palm trees are on three sides, then in a courtyard area in the back, there’s a long rectangular pool with lounge chairs and some shade much of the day on one side or the other.
 There are a few living room-like sitting areas under the palms.

-There are 7 breweries in small Dunedin, and close to 70 now in Tampa Bay, so the Hi-Fi Rooftop Bar gets props for staying local with the tap selection and not selling out to the mass brewer distributor pressure.
-Despite all the good beer and cocktail bars around though, this rooftop bar is going to be an instant success with outsiders as well as guests: it’s one of the few places north of Clearwater Beach where you can look out at the Gulf of Mexico while having a drink.
+There are 8 breweries in small Dunedin, and close to 70 now in Tampa Bay, so the Hi-Fi Rooftop Bar gets props for staying local with the tap selection and not selling out to the mass brewer distributor pressure.
+Despite all the good beer and cocktail lounges around the area though, this outdoor rooftop bar became an instant success with outsiders as well as guests: it’s one of the few places north of Clearwater Beach where you can look out at the Gulf of Mexico while having a drink.
 Here’s what the view is often like at sunset:

 Each room has some kind of a musical touch, like a shiny cymbal on the wall with the Fenway logo.
 Suites have double the space, with a separate living room.